Moonshiner: Pete Dwyer

 It’s been amazing, Jack’s always had the passion and determination to keep improving as a board builder and business owner and it’s so cool to see how far it’s come.
 The boards they're making are truly word-class in terms of functionality and quality, and it’s been a relatively short amount of time since its inception.
 It’s exciting to see what will happen in the future.

+Your career has transitioned from shaping boards to shaping landscapes.
+Tell us about your work.
 I'm a landscape architect and irrigation designer, working mainly on rural-residential private properties in the south-west.
 It’s a nice mix of office work and being out in nature, being able to contribute to creating enjoyable outdoor spaces for clients is rewarding for me.

 As a landscaper, how does living on the WA coast and being a surfer influence your design choices?